rainlanguage/arb-bot/README.md

       --max-ratio                    Option to maximize maxIORatio for 'srouter' mode, Will override the 'MAX_RATIO' in env variables
       --use-public-rpcs              Option to use public rpcs as fallback option for 'srouter' and 'router' mode, Will override the 'USE_PUBLIC_RPCS' in env variables
       --interpreter-v2               Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
+      --no-bundle                    Flag for not bundling orders based on pairs and clear each order individually.
+Will override the 'NO_BUNDLE' in env variables
       -V, --version                  output the version number
       -h, --help                     display help for command
 <br>